vyankateshdiwa-rgb/Django-Project/README.md

-# 🛍️ Advanced E-Commerce Platform
+# 🛍️ Hospital Management System

-An **Advanced E-Commerce Web Application** built using the **Django Framework**, designed to deliver a complete and seamless online shopping experience for users and efficient management tools for administrators.
+The **Hospital Management System** built using the **Django Framework**, designed to deliver a complete and seamless online hospital experience for patients and efficient management tools for administration.

 ---